manarbentayeb/Smart-Zoning/README.md

 | **Task Assignment**           | Digitally assign PDVs to representatives based on smart zones.                                        |
 | **Performance Reporting**     | Monitor and report on representative activity, assignment efficiency, and zone coverage.              |
 | **User Authentication**       | Secure access for different user roles to manage and track system operations.                         |

+---

+## Repository Structure

+The repository is organized into several directories and files, each serving a specific purpose in the application development.
+Below is a breakdown of the structure:

 ## License